risk-first/website/Purpose-Development-Team.md

 ![Cycling To Work:  Distributions of Returns - Time and Health](images/numbers/cycling-to-work.png)

 In the above chart, we have two risk profiles for cycling to work.
 On the left, we have the time taken.
-There's a very objective measure of time, and after a few week's cycling, we can probably start to build up a good [Internal Model](Glossary.md#internal-model) of what this distribution looks like.
+After a few week's cycling, we can probably start to build up a good [Internal Model](Glossary.md#internal-model) of what this distribution looks like.

 On the right, we have _health_.
 There probably _isn't_ an objective measure for this.
 We might look at our weight, or resting heart-rate or something, or just generally have a good feeling that cycling is making us fitter.
-But, there's probably a worry about having an accident built into this, and again, there is no objective measure for judging how badly that might come off.
+But, there's probably a worry about having an accident built into this (the steep drop on the left), and again, there is no objective measure for judging how badly that might come off.

 So we have three issues with health: